Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <h4 id="use-page-zero">[6502] Use page zero</h4>
 <p>Standard C provides the <code>register</code> keyword to give a hint to the compiler to use a register for a given variable.<br>
 Most modern compiler simply ignore this keyword because their optimizers can choose better than the programmer.<br>
-This is also true for most of the compilers under consideration but not for CC65 that uses this keyword to tell the compiler to use <em>pagina zero</em> for a given variable.
+This is also true for most of the compilers under consideration but not for CC65 that uses this keyword to tell the compiler to use <em>page zero</em> for a given variable.
 The MOS 6502 can access this page more efficiently than any other memory area.
 The operating system already uses this page but the CC65 compilers leaves a few available bytes for the programmer.
 By default CC65 reserves 6 bytes in page zero for variables declared as <code>register</code>.<br>
 One may think that all variables should be declared as <code>register</code> but things are <strong>NOT</strong> so simple because everything has a cost.
 In order to store a variable in page zero, some extra operations are required.
 Hence, page zero provides an advantage only for variables that are heavily used.<br>
 In practice the two most common scenarios where this is the case are:</p>
 <ol>